AB1908/CS-Books/Curriculum.md

 - [CS 6110 at Cornell](https://www.cs.cornell.edu/courses/cs6110/2018sp/index.html) has no required textbook but recommends [6] and [5] for additional reading.
 - A [free version](https://www.cs.cmu.edu/~jcr/tpl.html) of [13] is available for reading.
 I was unable to find any related course material.
 - [601.426/626 at JHU](http://pl.cs.jhu.edu/pl/index.shtml) use their own book created by a course instructor.
 The book itself is available under Creative Commons License [here](http://pl.cs.jhu.edu/pl/book/book.pdf).
+- An extensive list of resources can also be found at [Programming Language Theory](http://steshaw.org/plt/).

 [1] - Used as the reference for